Provision Line Cards

 Add Internal Patch Cords

-Adding Internal Patch Cords (IPC) in the Card Configuration Wizard establishes virtual links between network termination points, such as OSC ports, transponder or muxponder trunk ports, line ports, and passive device ports.
+This task involves creating IPC that are virtual links between network termination points, such as OSC ports, transponder or muxponder trunk ports, line ports, and passive device ports within the node.

 Note